RobustoFramework/Robusto/components/robusto/conductor/README.md

   - [Future developments](#future-developments)

 # About
-Different from controlling with is about maintaining boundaries and restrictions, _conducting_ actively initiates and takes responsibility for actions.
+Different from controlling, which is about maintaining boundaries and restrictions, _conducting_ actively initiates and takes responsibility for actions.

 In Robusto, it serves the following purposes:
 ## Energy conservation